The Execution of the Siamese Gay Prince Rakronnaret (Kraison): Power and a Charge of Treason

 Controversies Surrounding the Rakronnaret Case

-Prince Rakronnaret became the focus of a disputed episode in which political ambition, corruption, homosexuality, and violations of social norms were closely entangled.
-Most scholarship on his fate relies on official, edited records compiled by the son of a government official.
-These texts describe the reign of King Rama III, but they foreground the political rationale for the execution and give little attention to the prince’s private life.
-His sexual conduct is mentioned only briefly and is rarely framed as directly related to the charge of treason against the state.
+Prince Rakronnaret entered history as a figure at the centre of a case in which political ambition, corruption, same-sex relationships, and violations of social norms were closely intertwined.
+Scholars studying his fate primarily rely on official, edited records compiled by the son of a government official.
+These documents describe the reign of Rama III but focus above all on the political reasons for the execution.
+The prince’s personal life is touched upon only in passing and is usually not directly linked to the charge of treason.

-The execution is commonly explained through Rakronnaret’s ambition, corruption, and “improper behaviour.”
-A basic question remains, however: was any one of these factors, on its own, sufficient to justify such a brutal punishment?
-Rama III is known to have been aware of the prince’s violations for an extended period, yet he did not act decisively.
+The execution of Rakronnaret is most often explained by his ambition, corruption, and “improper behaviour.”
+Yet it remains unclear whether any one of these factors was, on its own, serious enough to warrant such a harsh measure.
+Rama III is known to have been aware of the prince’s transgressions for a long time without taking decisive action.

 Rakronnaret sought to become the king’s heir.
-Rama III, however, did not appoint a successor, leaving the situation unresolved.
-Although he did not publicly name anyone, his sympathies apparently leaned toward Prince Mongkut, who at the time was a monk.
-In place of formal recognition as heir, Rakronnaret received a high rank and broad authority.
-He then used these powers for personal gain: he engaged in corruption, issued unjust rulings, and attempted to strengthen his claim to the throne.
+Rama III, however, did not appoint a successor and maintained ambiguity.
+Although no specific name was announced, his sympathies apparently lay with Prince Mongkut, who at the time was a monk.
+Instead of the status of heir, Rakronnaret received a high rank and broad authority.
+He used these for personal gain: he engaged in corruption, issued unjust rulings, and attempted to strengthen his claim to the throne.

-When the king learned the full scale of these abuses, the case reportedly shifted in character.
-Beyond corruption, the prince was said to neglect his wives and concubines, preferring the company of male actors.
-This behaviour, combined with his claim to the throne, became part of the accusations of treason that culminated in his execution.
+When the king learned the full scale of the abuses, the case took on a different character.
+Beyond corruption, the prince was accused of neglecting his wives and concubines in favour of male actors.
+Combined with his claims to the throne, this became part of the treason charges that culminated in his execution.

-Some researchers argue that the decisive issue was not sexual behaviour as such, but the breach of a core social norm in Siamese society.
-Family ties carried substantial weight, and the prince’s refusal to maintain relationships with his wives could be interpreted as a challenge to the established order.
+Some researchers argue that the decisive factor was not the prince’s sexual behaviour itself, but a violation of a fundamental norm of Siamese society.
+Family ties carried political weight, and Rakronnaret’s refusal to maintain relationships with his wives was perceived as a challenge to the established order.

 Family Ties as the Basis of Legitimacy

-In Siam, family relations had direct political significance.
-The wives and concubines of rulers signalled loyalty not only to the husband, but also to his authority, while marriage reinforced ties between elite groups.
-The nobility followed similar rules: the most influential families were connected through kinship and marital alliances.
-Rakronnaret’s departure from these norms weakened his political legitimacy.
+In Siam, family relations held political significance.
+The wives and concubines of rulers symbolised loyalty not only to the husband but also to his authority, while marriages strengthened ties between elites.
+The nobility operated by the same rules: influential families were united through kinship and marital alliances.
+Rakronnaret’s departure from this norm undermined his political legitimacy.

-The historian Pramin Hruathong, analysing three sources, argued that neither corruption nor the prince’s preference for relationships with men could, by itself, have warranted a death sentence.
-Corruption was widespread among the nobility, and Rakronnaret’s private life, while discussed, was not treated as uniquely unusual: he had eight children, and he had met his duty to the family before ending relations with his wives.
+The historian Pramin Hruathong, analysing three sources, argued that neither corruption nor the prince’s relationships with men could on their own have led to a death sentence.
+Corruption was widespread among the nobility, and Rakronnaret’s private life, though discussed, was not considered entirely exceptional.
+He had eight children and had fulfilled his duty to the family before ending relations with his wives.

-The prince’s preferences were not secret to the king or the court.
-However, his demonstrative conduct, which exceeded accepted boundaries, could provoke irritation and resentment.
-Even so, Pramin argues that the principal reason for the execution was Rakronnaret’s ambition and his drive to seize power.
-The prince sought support among the nobility, members of the royal family, and the military - a development perceived as a serious threat to Rama III.
+The prince’s preferences were no secret to the king or the court.
+However, his demonstrative behaviour, which exceeded accepted boundaries, could provoke irritation.
+Even so, Pramin considers the principal reason for the execution to have been Rakronnaret’s political ambitions and his drive for power.
+The prince sought support among the nobility, the royal family, and the military – a development perceived as a serious threat to Rama III.

 Sexuality and the Charge of Treason

-The scholar Tamara Loos, by contrast, argues that the connection between Rakronnaret’s sexuality and the accusations of treason should not be dismissed.
-There is no direct proof that his preferences were decisive in his execution, but their relevance still matters: these themes recur in both primary and secondary sources.
+The scholar Tamara Loos, by contrast, argues that the connection between Rakronnaret’s sexuality and the treason charge cannot be dismissed.
+There is no proof that his preferences were the decisive factor in the execution.
+However, in her view, the subject is important precisely because it recurs consistently in both primary and secondary sources.

-In Siam at the time, the law tightly regulated the sexual lives of elite women, while rules for high-status men were less clearly defined.
-A nobleman’s power and standing depended largely on his ability to form marriages with the daughters of influential families.
-Rakronnaret disrupted this logic: he distanced himself from his wives and children and created a male “harem”.
-This weakened the marriage - political ties that secured the support of patrons.
-According to the sources, the prince did not even remember the names of all his children.
+In the Siam of that era, legislation strictly regulated the sexual lives of elite women, while for high-status men the rules were less clearly defined.
+A nobleman’s power and standing depended in large part on his ability to marry the daughters of influential families.
+Rakronnaret disrupted this logic: he distanced himself from his wives and children and formed a male “harem.”
+In doing so, he severed the marriage-political ties that sustained the support of his patrons.
+According to the sources, the prince could not even remember the names of all his children.

-Marriage alliances required not only a formal union, but also sustained attention.
-Rakronnaret neglected this obligation in favour of the actors in his troupe.
-Kulap notes that the prince’s actors exploited their status, took bribes, and threatened plaintiffs who refused to pay.
+A marriage alliance required not only a formal union but also sustained attention.
+Rakronnaret neglected this obligation and focused on the actors in his troupe.
+Kulap writes that the prince’s actors exploited their position, took bribes, and threatened plaintiffs who refused to pay.

 Whenever the actors had legal cases, they set out in a boat with a golden roof, rowed by no fewer than 25 oarsmen… When provincial farmers and peasants, or Chinese merchants, saw this troupe, they feared it like demons.
 Yet these actor-demons did not eat the flesh of animals – they fed only on bribes.

-In Tamara Loos’s view, the accusations of treason concerned not only politics, but also departures from established norms.
-The diversion of attention and wealth toward performers was framed as wasteful and as a threat to the existing system.
+In Tamara Loos’s view, the treason charge concerned not only politics but also the destruction of social norms.
+The redirection of attention and wealth toward the performers was perceived as wastefulness and as a threat to the established order.

-In that period, men could have relationships with partners of any gender, but usually within a hierarchy: the older, higher-ranking man assumed the active role, while the younger or lower-status partner assumed the passive one.
+In that period, men could enter relationships with partners of any sex, but usually within a defined hierarchy: the older, higher-ranking man assumed the active role, while the younger or lower-status partner assumed the passive one.
 Such relationships typically coexisted with heterosexual marriages.

-Kulap and official documents quote the king’s warning to follow social norms: “do not give people grounds to slander you; do not disgrace your name in the kingdom by not living with your children and wives.”
+Kulap and official documents cite the king’s call to observe social norms: “do not give people grounds to slander you; do not disgrace your name in the kingdom by not living with your children and wives.”

-Rakronnaret violated this arrangement.
+Rakronnaret violated this system.
 He openly preferred men and refused to live with his wives and children.
-One of his lovers was an actor who played the heroic character Inao - a symbol of traditional masculine identity.
-(Inao - a famous hero from Siamese/Thai court drama, associated with idealised masculinity.)
+One of his lovers was an actor who played the heroic character Inao – a symbol of traditional masculine identity.

-At the same time, the absence of reliable sources - including the questionable nature of Kulap’s writings - makes firm conclusions about the reasons for the execution difficult.
-Even so, the Rakronnaret case remains distinctive as an early, and very likely the first documented, episode in Thailand’s queer history.
+At the same time, the lack of reliable sources – including the questionable nature of Kulap’s writings – does not allow for a definitive conclusion about the reasons for the execution.
+Nevertheless, the Rakronnaret case remains unique as an early and very likely the first documented episode in Thailand’s LGBT history.

 Rakronnaret’s Lineage and Descendants